 Child Health and Mortality Prevention Surveillance (CHAMPS) releases initial data to advance understanding of the causes of death in children under the age of five in South Asia and Sub-Saharan Africa

-For the first time, the Child Health and Mortality Prevention Surveillance (CHAMPS) Network is making available cause of death data from children under the age of five in South Asia and Sub-Saharan Africa.
+For the first time, the Child Health and Mortality Prevention Surveillance (CHAMPS) network is making cause of death data from children under the age of five in South Asia and Sub-Saharan Africa available!
 CHAMPS cause of death data provide more accurate and precise information on infant and child deaths than is typically available and used.

 “Right now, we know the parts of the world where most of the 15,000 daily deaths in infants and young children occur,” said Dr. Robert Breiman, CHAMPS executive director.
 “However, we often know very little about the specific causes of individual child deaths because we have scant and imprecise information.
 In the CHAMPS network, much more information is obtained on individual child deaths, and we are providing this to experts who use it to more precisely determine why a child died.”